CWHer/Minesweeper-Env/README.md

 ### Executing program

-`env_test.py` gives a usage example of `Minesweeper-Env`.
+`env_test.py` gives a simple example of `Minesweeper-Env`.
 It creates a `MinesweeperEnv` and runs a random agent on it.

+For more instrutions, please refer to [envpool doc](https://envpool.readthedocs.io/en/latest/) or [gym doc](https://www.gymlibrary.dev/).

 ## Version History